Welcome to Linkerd! 🎈

 linkerd install | kubectl apply -f -

-with all the necessary control plane resources.
-(Feel free to inspect the
+control plane resources.
+(Feel free to inspect the output.)
+Piping this

 Now let’s wait for the control plane to finish installing.
 Depending on the speed of your cluster’s Internet connection, this may take a minute or two.
 Wait for the control plane to be ready (and verify your installation) by running:

 Next, we’ll install some extensions.
 Extensions add non-critical but often useful functionality to Linkerd.
-For this guide, we need the viz extension, which will install Prometheus, dashboard, and metrics components onto the cluster:
+For this guide, we will need:

 Assuming everything is green, we’re ready for the next step!

 With the control plane and extensions installed and running, we’re now ready to explore Linkerd!
 If you installed the viz extension, run:

 linkerd viz dashboard &